-Q.1.
-Did you see yourself becoming a public administrator when you were growing up?
+2. Did you see yourself becoming a public servant when you were growing up?
 If not, what else did you picture yourself doing?

-Q.5.
-What advice do you have for people who are new in local government, or starting as a new Manager/Administrator?
+4. What advice do you have for people who are looking to work in a public service role?

 Past Member Spotlights